 Chipolo is the better Bluetooth tracker for most people in 2026.
-The Chipolo Pop works on both iOS and Android, includes free separation alerts that Tile charges $30/year for, and its 120 dB ringer is the loudest in the category.
-Tile still wins if you want the widest smart home integration or a wallet-sized tracker like the Tile Slim.
+The Chipolo Pop works on both iOS and Android, includes free separation alerts that Tile charges $30/year for, and its ~120 dB ringer is the loudest in the category.
+Tile still wins if you want the widest smart home integration, a longer 500-foot Bluetooth range, or a wallet-sized tracker like the Tile Slim.

 Tile vs Chipolo is the most common Bluetooth tracker comparison people search for, and the answer has shifted.
-Chipolo's 2025 Pop lineup closed most of the gaps Tile used to dominate.
-Free separation alerts, louder ringers, dual-network support through both Apple Find My and Google Find Hub -- Chipolo now matches or beats Tile in nearly every category.
+Chipolo’s 2025 Pop lineup closed most of the gaps Tile used to dominate, and Apple’s cross-platform tracking detection guidance now applies the same anti-stalking rules to both brands.

 I’ve tested the current models from both brands over the past year.
 Here’s what actually matters.